Stumbled across a little series of questions for a mini-interview on another crafty blogger’s site and felt like answering the questions 🙂

 Briefly describe yourself and what you make

-I’m a User eXperience Architect working in the software industry by day, and a seamstress for fun by night.
+I’m a User eXperience Architect working in the tech industry by day, and a seamstress for fun by night.

 Who or what inspires you?